Graduate Certificate in Agriculture

 The Graduate Certificate in Agriculture is particularly appropriate for students who are re-directing their careers towards agriculture.

-The course may be studied one day a week (Tuesday) over one or two years.
-You will complete three modules, and can undertake practical skills training courses at the Rural Innovation Centre to further enhance your employability.
+The course may be studied one day a week (Tuesday) over one or two years and entails three modules, with the addition of practical skills training at the Rural Innovation Centre to further enhance your employability.

-You will participate in lectures, farm walks and visits, case studies, assignments, and management projects to develop your knowledge across curricular themes.
-A summer study tour exposes you to a variety of agricultural enterprises.
+You will participate in lectures, farm walks and visits, case studies, assignments, and management projects, while a summer study tour will expose you to a variety of agricultural enterprises.

 Prospective students are strongly encouraged to complete pre-course reading in order to secure a minimum basic knowledge of agriculture and to highlight possible areas of weakness.